Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

 Monument and Memorials

-A Blue Star Memorial is located north of the Public Information Center.
+A Blue Star Memorial is located south of the Public Information Center.
 The marker was originally part of a banner that families displayed in their homes during the 1940s to signify that they had a loved one fighting in World War II.
 Today, the marker honors all veterans.

 back to top